Screening For Potential Spin-Offs: Walt Disney

 Walt Disney (DIS) over the past year has lagged the S&P 500 and I believe there could be consideration again of a spin-off of its media assets (ESPN specifically).
 I'm not advocating for a spin-off, but by looking at the sum-of-the-parts valuation, a spin-off could unlock value.
-The company has been optimally ran by Bob Iger over the years, but investors haven't been too enthusiastic about the decrease in ESPN subs.
+The company has been optimally run by Bob Iger over the years, but investors haven't been too enthusiastic about the decrease in ESPN subs.

 Overview

-Walt Disney is a globally diversified entertainment company that reports four distinct operating segments: (1) Media Networks (43% of sales and 45% of EBITDA in FY2016); (2) Parks and Resorts (31% and 27%); (3) Studio Entertainment (17% and 16%); and (4) Consumer Products & Interactive Media (10% and 12%).
+Walt Disney is a globally diversified entertainment company that reports four distinct operating segments: (1) Media Networks (43% of sales and 45% of EBITDA in FY2016), (2) Parks and Resorts (31% and 27%), (3) Studio Entertainment (17% and 16%), and (4) Consumer Products & Interactive Media (10% and 12%).
 In my view, a possible conglomerate discount is being applied with DIS trading at 10x EBITDA.

 Exhibit 1: Historical Operating Results

-So far over the first two quarters in FY2017 revenue has been flat and operating income decreased 2%.
+So far, over the first two quarters in FY2017 revenue has been flat and operating income decreased 2%.
 This was mostly from weakness in the consumer products segment and nominal decreases in the media networks segment.
 Improvements in the park and resorts segment offset these weaknesses increasing 16%.

 Media Networks